davidkane9/creditr/TO-DO.md

 ** There is too much cruft, too many LaTeX packages and so on.
 Delete everything (e.g., \usepackage{Sweave}) that is not being used.
 ** Format it to meet the requirements of submission for the Journal of Statistical Software.
 This is hard an may require a lot of fiddling.
 But don't start this until you have deleted all the cruft above since you want the cleanest possible starting place.
 ** Delete all the images (both their inclusion and the raw image installed in the package) that do not come from our acceptable three sources: Bloomberg screenshots; Markit screen shots and the JPM powerpoin slides.
 This may require the replacement of lots of those images with JPM images, but the JPM images all seem better to me.

+* Create get.conventions() to take over the second functionality of get.rates().
+This can be hard coded with "if" statements without using fancy data frame.

+* Drastically cut the slots of CDS class, including dates, interest.rates and conventions.